gazaskygeeks/Coding-Foundations-course/coursebook/session-04/Cascading.md

 ### Benefits from Cascading

 - To style the elements from multiple place.
-- **DISADVANTAGE** when the developer come to the debug the code, he has to all check all places affect the element
+- **DISADVANTAGE** when the developer comes to debug the code, he has to check all places that affect the element

 ## Example